saurabhwadghule/My_Project_Work/README.md

-# This is my SAS Project
+"SAS Project: Uncovering Trends in Patient Data 📊"

-In this project, I conducted a trend analysis for a patient group by importing and checking the data for errors, manipulating the data using ARRAY, IF-THEN, and DO statements as per the needs.
+In this project, I explored patient trends by diving deep into data processing and analysis using SAS.
+Starting with data import and quality checks, I refined the dataset with ARRAY, IF-THEN, and DO statements to ensure accuracy and consistency.

-I then used PROC FREQ and PROC SGPLOT procedures to derive outcomes.
-Specifically, I compared the number of walking steps per day with the weight reduction of participants after one month and two months of starting the study.
+Next, I leveraged PROC FREQ and PROC SGPLOT to uncover patterns, focusing on how daily walking steps influence weight reduction over one and two months.
+The findings offer intriguing insights into the connection between physical activity and weight loss—helping to quantify just how much movement makes a difference!

-The results of this analysis provide valuable insights into the relationship between physical activity and weight loss.
+A hands-on journey into data-driven health insights

 ## Authors